Opposition raises pitch against govt after Rahul Gandhi's disqualification | Politics

 The BJP condemned the ruckus created by the Opposition in Parliament and accused the Congress of resorting to ''low-level politics'' in its bid to justify Gandhi's remarks against the OBC community.

-Leaders of various opposition parties, barring the Shiv Sena (UBT), attended a strategy meeting at Congress president and Leader of Opposition in the Rajya Sabha Mallikarjun Kharge's residence in the evening and discussed the way forward.
+Later in the evening, leaders of 18 opposition parties attended a strategy meeting at Congress president and Leader of Opposition in the Rajya Sabha Mallikarjun Kharge's residence and discussed the way forward.
 Former Congress presidents Sonia Gandhi and Rahul Gandhi were also present in the meeting.

 Shiv Sena (UBT) leader Sanjay Raut said they did not attend the meeting in protest against Rahul Gandhi's ''unacceptable'' remarks against V D Savarkar.

-The Trinamool Congress attended the meeting which was followed by a dinner.
+Leaders of the Trinamool Congress, Aam Aadmi Party and Bharat Rashtra Samithi attended the meeting, which was followed by a dinner.

 The Trinamool Congress, which has so far stayed away from the Opposition's protests, joined the sit-in at Vijay Chowk in the morning.